Excerpts from Jim Conrad's

 Tuesday morning Silviano was watering plants near the office buildings.
 As I walked by he bent over, picked a leaf from an unspectacular-looking "weed" growing next to the fern he was watering, crushed the leaf, and even before he held it beneath my nose I smelled it's wonderfully refreshing odor, much like the fragrance of cilantro, but even sharper and more piquant, maybe like cilantro mingled with tangerine-rind or arrugula.
 Silviano called it "Tepegua" and he described it as a common weed that country people around here use a lot as a seasoning.
 Also it was medicinal, but he didn't know what it was used for.
 You can see Silviano's Tepegua next to its fern below:

 Bearing no flowers or fruits, I couldn't imagine what plant family it belonged to.
 Especially the slit-like "pellucid glands" ornamenting the leaves didn't make sense.
-These glands, filled with aromatic oils that impart to the leaves their fragrance, can be seen at the right.
+These glands, filled with aromatic oils that impart to the leaves their fragrance, can be seen below:

 On the Internet I found Silviano's "Tepegua" listed as a name for a plant more commonly known in the rest of Mexico as Pápaloquelite (PAH-pa-low-keh-lee-teh).
 The "quelite" part of that name derives from the Nahuatl language spoken by the ancient Aztecs and still heard in much of Mexico.
 "In Nahuatl, "quilit" is a generic term used for plants with edible leaves -- what a Kentuckian might refer to as "greens."
 Silviano's Tepegua is POROPHYLLUM MACROCEPHALUM, which surprises me by being a member of the Composite/Sunflower Family.
 The Porophyllum genus name refers to the leaves' oil-filled "pores."
 I don't recall having ever seen a composite with such leaves.
 The species is somewhat related to marigolds.
 Marigolds also bear leaf-glands filled with aromatic oils, but those oils are too musky and bitter to taste good.